VetAgro Sup, an institution that provides high-quality training in the veterinary and agricultural sciences

-The mission of the European Association of Establishments for Veterinary Education (EAEVE) is to evaluate, promote and develop the quality of Veterinary education in Europe.
-It checks the training programs and the means used to deliver them, but also the respect of the principles of continuous improvement.
-VetAgro Sup is approved by the EAEVE until 2025, but has requested to be reassessed in 2020, based on the new standard approved in 2019.
-A steering committee for Veterinary accreditations has been set up to prepare the AVMA and EAEVE evaluations simultaneously for 2020.
-It is composed of standards pilots and student representatives and is complemented by action groups in different fields.
+The European Association of Establishments for Veterinary Education (EAEVE) seeks to evaluate, promote, and enhance the quality of educational programmes in veterinary medicine in Europe.
+It verifies programme content and delivery and confirms that institutions are committed to continuous improvement.
+VetAgro Sup’s accreditation from EAEVE is valid until 2025, but the institution has requested that a reassessment take place in 2020, given that new standards were established in 2019.
+A steering committee has been set up to prepare simultaneously for the AVMA and EAEVE accreditation processes, slated for 2020.
+The committee is composed of individuals with accreditation expertise, student representatives, and various action groups from different fields.